Gladys (The Leftovers): Plot

-Hostility between the GR and Mapleton residents has increased after the former broke into their houses to replace photos of their departed familiars.
+Hostility between the GR and Mapleton residents has increased after the former broke into their houses to remove photos of their departed familiars.
 One night, a member of the GR, Gladys (Marceline Hugot), is taken by assailants to the woods.
-Tying her to a tree, she is brutally thrown stones.
+Taping her to a tree, she is brutally struck by thrown stones.
 She breaks her vow of silence, begging them to stop.
 The assailants ignore her and keep throwing stones, killing her.
-The GR searches for her that night, with Laurie (Amy Brenneman) running into Dean (Michael Gaston) killing dogs, before finding Gladys' corpse.
+The GR searches for her that night, with Laurie (Amy Brenneman) running into Dean (Michael Gaston) killing dogs, before finding Gladys' body.

 Kevin (Justin Theroux) is visited by Patti (Ann Dowd), who informs him of her death.
 The police show no respect to Gladys' death, some mocking her death while others refuse to cooperate and warn GR that their presence is a threat.
-With very little suport among the department, Kevin is forced to investigate on his own.
+With very little support among the department, Kevin is forced to investigate on his own.
 To complicate matters, Detective Louis Vitello (Wayne Duvall) informs ATFEC for investigation.
 After Laurie leaves a hospital due to a panic attack, Patti takes her to a motel room.
-The next day, Laurie is instructed to meet her at a diner using her white clothes.
+The next day, Laurie is instructed to meet her at a diner wearing non-white clothes.
 Patti surprises Laurie by speaking, inviting her to do the same for the day.

 On a suggestion of Lucy (Amanda Warren), Kevin announces a curfew, which angers some of the citizens.
 The board rejects the petition for a curfew, unwilling to ruin their lives for GR.
 Kevin decides to visit the GR, suggesting they should use whistles, although they are not interested in his idea.
 Back at the diner, Patti tells Laurie that they are in the same place where she dined with Gladys, who wanted comfort after her son died.
-Even when he motivated her to speak, Gladys did not speak, just like Laurie.
-As they leave, Patti orders food packed in a bag, which she leaves in front of a house.
+Even when she motivated her to speak, Gladys did not speak, just like Laurie.
+As they leave, Patti orders a doggy-bag and writes 'Neil' on it, which she leaves filled with something in front of a house.

-Kevin decides to visit the morgue to check Gladys' corpse, bringing along Matt (Christopher Eccleston), who knew her and wanted to pray for her.
+Kevin decides to visit the morgue to check Gladys' body, bringing along Matt (Christopher Eccleston), who knew her and wants to pray for her.
 At the morgue, Kevin discovers that ATFEC already retrieved the body, which prevents Kevin from investigating any further.
-He contacts the agent in charge, who claims that the case is now in hands of the ATFEC.
+He contacts the agent in charge, who claims that the case is now in the hands of the ATFEC.
 The agent also offers Kevin a chance in wiping out the GR in Mapleton, which Kevin refuses.
 A distraught Kevin informs Jill (Margaret Qualley) about his incoming divorce.
 While Meg (Liv Tyler) is ready to become a permanent member of GR, Laurie interrupts Matt's vigil for Gladys outside with her new whistle.
-At an ATFEC processing center, agents burn many corpses from a truck, one of which includes Gladys.
+At an ATFEC processing center, agents burn many corpses from a truck, including Gladys'.